shibut12/diary-of-a-polyglot-programmer/Source code version control/TFS/tfs-power-tools-tfpt.md

 * Items that are different on disk from the workspace version will be downloaded from server.
 * Items that are missing on disk will also be downloaded.
 * Items with pending changes are exempted

-#### Options

-* /deletes - To download items deleted from your local disk
-* /diff - To detect items which are different from the workspace version but still have their read-only bit (+R).
-* /noprompt - Do not show the list of items to be deleted and downloaded in a dialog box for confirmation.
-* exclide:filespec[,..] - Files and directories matching a filespec in the given list are excluded from processing
-* /preview - Do not make changes, but list the potential changes
-* recursive - Switch from one level of recursion to full recursion
-* /diff - Use MD5 hash to compare items from the local disk
-* batchsize:num - Set the batch size for server calls (default 500)
-* filespec - Process only the files and directories matching this list

 Usage: